meguna/mff/README.md

 ## June 3

+* changed recipe fetching mechanism to accomodate a "load more" scheme where items are loaded chunk by chunk

+#### Notes
+* give some kind of UX response when there are no more items to load
+* set up a group structure
+  * groups should be labeled A, B, C..
+  * names & notes fetched with separate call to database
+* restructure dom!!! calling render() unnecessarily

+## June 4

+* totally restructure all of the modules in order to reduce React DOM reconcillation (re-rendering). took so much time.
+* along with that, reorganize modules so that both RecipeInfo and RecipeList are called by RecipeIndex. to help ease possible headaches with routing further down the line.
+* much more thorough error checking, loading checking, etc.
+* add support for displaying group notes and group labels.

+#### Notes
+* first thing tomorrow - code clean up. separate RecipeInfo into smaller parts
+* more thorough checking for loading
+* more thorough typechecking with PropsType
+* add API support for sorting, then finally move onto POST requests

 ## To Do
 * sort
+* ~~group Names & labels.~~
+* CSS for mobile
-* "load more" ingredients list
+* ~~"load more" ingredients list~~
 * "baking" vs "cooking" filter
-* MOVE INGREDIENT FETCH FUNCTION - DONT RE-RENDER MULTIPLE TIMES
+* ~~MOVE INGREDIENT FETCH FUNCTION - DONT RE-RENDER MULTIPLE TIMES~~
 * add CRUD operations to API?
 * image handling
 * drag to change ingredient order
-* imperial / customary change!
+* imperial / customary change! --> is this really necessary?
 * search functionality
 * i18n with i18next & react-i18next
 * React Native export